bseltz-cohesity/scripts/ccs/powershell/protectCcsM365OneDriveCSV/README.md

 * -sourceName: name of registered M365 protection source
 * -policyName: name of protection policy to use
 * -csvFile: (optional) name of CSV file to import
-* -autoprotectCount: (optional) number of mailboxes to auto select for protection
+* -autoprotectCount: (optional) number of one drives to auto select for protection
 * -startTime: (optional) e.g. '18:30' (defaults to 8PM)
 * -timeZone: (optional) e.g. 'America/New_York' (default is 'America/New_York')
 * -incrementalSlaMinutes: (optional) default 60